Jeff Cooper: Firearm conditions of readiness

 Condition 0 is considered "ready to fire"; as a result, there is a risk of accidental or negligent discharge carrying in Condition 0.

 Combat mindset and the Cooper color code

 The most important means of surviving a lethal confrontation, according to Cooper, is neither the weapon nor the martial skills.
 The primary tool is the combat mindset, set forth in his book, Principles of Personal Defense.

-Cooper came up with a color code, consisting of four colors: white, yellow, orange, and red.
+Cooper came up with a color code, consisting of four colors including white, yellow, orange, and red:

 The color code, as originally introduced by Cooper, had nothing to do with tactical situations or alertness levels, but rather with one's state of mind.
 Cooper did not claim to have invented anything in particular with the color code, but he was apparently the first to use it as an indication of mental state.